unique bachelorette party photo by Tews Visual

 photo by Alyssa Marie Evans Photography

-If there are yogis — or aspiring yogis — in the group, we love the idea of booking a weekend yoga retreat.
-You might be able to find one in your city, or you could look into a destination retreat in the desert, in the mountains, or on the beach.
-This is a great way for everyone to reconnect with themselves, connect on a deeper level with everyone in the group, and enjoy a few days of uninterrupted peace.
-If you want some other activities to break up the yoga and meditation classes, there are tons of yoga festivals around the country that are part of larger music, art, and dance festivals.
+If there are yogis—or aspiring yogis—in the group, we love the idea of booking a weekend yoga retreat.
+You might be able to find one in your city, or you could look into a destination retreat in the desert, mountains, or on a beach.
+This is a great way for everyone to reconnect with themselves while connecting on a deeper level with everyone in the group.

 photo by Love Tribe Weddings

 Need help choosing songs?
-Our wedding reception playlist is filled with crowd-pleasers!
+Our wedding reception playlist is filled with sing-along crowd-pleasers.

 photo Henry Tieu Photography